sinlger/easy-tools/src/tools/html-entities/language/html-entities.en.md

-# IT Tools - HTML Entities Usage Guide
+# A Toolio - HTML Entities Usage Guide

 ## Introduction
-This guide provides instructions on how to use the HTML Entities tool available at [IT Tools](https://it-tools.tech/html-entities).
+This guide provides instructions on how to use the HTML Entities tool available at [A Toolio](https://atoolio.com/html-entities).
 This handy online tool allows developers to easily escape or unescape HTML entities.

 ## Features